dottipr/PAGEpy/README.md

 ```
 This instantiates the FormatData class, which requires a directory containing the following four files:

-1. A counts matrix, where genes are rows and cells/samples are columns.
+1. A counts matrix (.mtx), where genes are rows and cells/samples are columns.
 2. A text file containing the list of all gene names.
 3. A text file containing the list of all sample/barcode names.
 4. A CSV file with the target variable of interest.